-- Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing for different parts to existing on different volumes.
+- Backup span multiple volumes – Backup software can split each backup (dumpfile) into a series of parts, allowing different parts to exist on different volumes.
 This ensures that large backups (such as 100TB file) can be stored on larger than a single backup device such as disk or tape volume.

 - VSS (Volume Shadow Copy) – It is Microsoft’s Volume Shadow Copy Service (VSS)and it is used to create snapshots of data that is to be backed up.
 Make sure backup software support VSS for MS-Windows client/server.

 - Commercial support – Open source software can provide community based (such as email list or forum) or professional (such as subscriptions provided at additional cost) based support.
-You can use paid professional support for training and consulting purpose.
+You can use paid professional support for training and consulting purposes.

 Open source Enterprise ready Network Backup Tool

-It is the complete backup solution that is needed for a small or even a large enterprise to maintain and secure their data.
+It is the complete backup solution needed for a small or even a large enterprise to maintain and secure their data.
 Bacula comes with two versions, the Basic and Enterprise version.
 The basic version comes with all the basic features needed in a backup and recovery solution and the enterprise version comes with a lot of advanced features including Metal backup, cloud back and also backup solutions for VMs.